JakeWnuk/mode/README.md

 ```
 ```
 Usage of mode (version 1.0.0):
   -c    Display the frequency count of each item
         Example: mode -c
   -f string
         Parse items from a dictionary file and add to count.
 The file should contain one item per line.
         Example: mode -f dict.txt
   -s    Split items into n-grams by spaces and add to count.
         Example: mode -s
+  -w    Only include items that are in a dictionary file to output.
+The file should contain one item per line.
+        Example: mode -w -f dict.txt
   -x int
         Exclude items below a length from output.
 Length should be an integer.
         Example: mode -x 5
 ```
 ```
 $ cat test.txt